Macure: History

 Like all other non-Slavic tribes of Montenegro, Macure were also completely assimilated or expelled by Slavs.
 Macure became a derogative term in Montenegro, which is the case with names of other conquered and expelled tribes of Lužani, Bukumiri, Mataruge and others.

-With Ottoman incursion into Serbian Despotovina and Zeta, Macure, Mataruge and Kriči migrated in two directions.
+With Ottoman incursion into Serbian Despotate and Zeta, Macure, Mataruge and Kriči migrated in two directions.
 The first was across Eastern Bosnia and Central Bosnia, into Western and North Western Bosnia.
 The second was across Herzegovina and Dalmatia.

 Legacy

 Macure are commemorated in Serbian legends and myths.
 According to Serbian legends, they were tall and strong people.
 The Serb legends say that they saw snow for the first time when they came to Sinjajevina in Montenegro and made a snowball to bring it back to show it to their friends which soon melt in their hands.

 According to Erdeljanović, the toponym Macur-jama in Piperi territory has its origin in the name of the Macure tribe.

 A word Macurovine, a first name Macur (recorded in 1575) and a surname Macura (recorded since 17th century) is derived from the name of the Macure tribe.